 Explorer Charts – Electronic Format

-We continue to work with our electronic chart partners, Jeppesen and Garmin, to make Explorer Chart data available in as many products and formats as possible.
+We continue to work with our electronic chart partner, Jeppesen, to make Explorer Chart data available in as many products and formats as possible.
 In the past, decisions whether to include Explorer data in electronic products, unfortunately, have been made by management personnel not intimately familiar with Bahamas waters.

 No Explorer Chart data is available in any Navionics products.
 It is important to use the latest Explorer Chartbooks printed charts and the latest release of Jeppesen electronic Explorer-only charts for the primary source of navigational information in the Bahamas.